 But what does this mean and why does it matter?

 Essentially, the higher the LOA of an identity verification method, the more likely it is to minimise fraud and improve security.

 However, identity verification with higher LOA is usually more costly and time-consuming.

 This means that companies who need to verify your identity (like a supermarket website that needs to verify your age to sell you a beer) often face the tough compromise between being confident you are who you say you are without ruining your online experience and adding lots of hassle into your checkout journey.

-Our LOA is great as we use bank-verified data (if you want to know more about what that means, we’ve got a definition for that too), and our verification process is quick and easy as all you do is log in to your online or mobile banking and share your information from there.
+Our LOA is high as we use bank-verified data (if you want to know more about what that means, we’ve got a definition for that too), and our verification process is quick and easy as all you do is log in to your online or mobile banking and share your information from there.

 To find out more about LOAs and why they matter so much to us and you, you can visit the AVPA page.

 We talk about your personal data a lot.
 How it makes up your digital identity, how valuable it is, how you should protect it, and most importantly – how it is yours.

 So, just in case you’re unsure, we thought we’d talk about what personal data actually is.

 Personal data is any information that relates to an individual that is identifiable.
 Put simply, your personal data is information that can be attributed to you or identify who you are.